-In addition, the Law on Public Benefit Activity and Volunteerism (PBA Law), enacted in 2003 and amended in 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, and 2018, permits Polish NPOs to seek designation as Public Benefit Organizations (PBOs).
+In addition, the Law on Public Benefit Activity and Volunteerism (PBA Law), enacted in 2003 and subsequently amended permits Polish NPOs to seek designation as Public Benefit Organizations (PBOs).
 With certain exceptions, associations and foundations are eligible to apply for PBO status.
 [1] Joint-stock companies, limited liability companies, sports clubs that have the legal form of companies, church-based corporate entities, social cooperatives, and associations of local government units are also eligible for PBO status once they satisfy the requirements specified in the Law on Public Benefit Activity and Volunteerism.
-However, these types of organizations cannot qualify as "non-governmental organizations" according to the legal definition provided in the law (PBA Law Article 3(2)).
+However, these types of organizations cannot qualify as "nongovernmental organizations" according to the legal definition provided in the law (PBA Law Article 3(2)).